benmiller314/cdm2019fall/plans/lesson-27.md

 **Plan for the Day**:

-1. OMETs (EXT: tech comfort survey, take 2)
+1. OMETs (and tech comfort survey, take 2)
 2. Collaborative projects: introductions
 3. Collaborative projects: play time
 4. Gifts and Remembrances (depending on the clock)